Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Why is ERCP done and when is it recommended?

-Your doctor may recommend ERCP if symptoms or imaging suggest a problem in the bile ducts, gallbladder, or pancreas.
+Your doctor may recommend ERCP if you have symptoms or imaging results that suggest a problem in your bile ducts, gallbladder, or pancreas.
 Common reasons include:

-• Gallstones in the bile duct – Detecting and removing stones that may cause pain, infection, or jaundice.
+• Stones in the bile duct (Choledocholithiasis)– To remove stones that cause pain,fever and jaundice.

 How is ERCP different from other procedures?